dschalk/monads-for-functional-javascript/README.md

 The use of the monads is explained at [the online presentation](http://schalk.net:3055), which is the running version of this code.
 There, you can see explanations and demonstrations of a shared, persistent todo list; an interactive simulated dice game with a traversable history of number displays, chat rooms for for each group that is formed to play the game or just to chat, and more.

+The term "monad" in this presentation refers to any instance of Monad.
+Instances of Monad behave like category theory monads in the restricted space in which the bnd() method takes only a single argument, and that argument is a function mapping a Javascript value to an instance of the Monad constructor.
+But instances of Monad can do much more than that. bnd() can take multiple arguments, and the return value doesn't have to be an instance of Monad.

 Here are some definitions, which can also be seen at [the online presentation](http://schalk.net:3055) :
 ## Basic Monad
 ```javascript